Sharing Volunteer Experiences Study

 The most interesting finding out of this data set was not whether a majority of users preferred prototype A to B. Rather, it was that Unself was not meeting their core driver to use the app (regardless of persona).

-While our prototypes successfully conveyed to an even number of users that we were on the right track with a social hour tracker, the number one reason people were using our app was to find vetted volunteer opportunities.
+While we were meeting volunteers’ tracking needs, we discovered the number one reason people were using our app was to find vetted volunteer opportunities.

 By this time we had the ability to host volunteer events on our app (see my Volunteer Events project).
 But this data told us we needed to invest in a scaleable events system in order to also scale our users.

 We now knew users’ primary motivation to use Unself was to discover new vetted opportunities (and then track them later, creating a cycle).